transferwise/pipelinewise/docs/installation_guide/encrypting_passwords.rst

     $ echo "M@st3rP@ssw0rd" > vault-password.txt

-2. Now you can encrypt the sensitive strings in the PipelineWise project that is usually database passwords or other data source or destination credentials that you don't want to place in source control as plain texts.
+2. Now you can encrypt the sensitive strings in your PipelineWise project.
+These are usually database passwords or other data source or destination credentials that you don't want to place in source control as plain texts.
 To encrypt a string run: